pAnhTri/will-you-be-my-boba/README.md

 - **Check Local Shops:** Curious about your favorite spot?
 See what the community thinks of their menu!
 - **Share Your Favorites:** Be part of the boba-loving network—recommend your go-to drink and where to find it.
 - **Build Your Boba Journey:** Create an account to keep track of your reviews, edit them anytime, and curate your personal boba history.
 Your opinions matter, and now they're always at your fingertips!
+- **Track Your Favorite Shops:** Browse and save your favorite boba shops, with detailed information pulled directly from Google Places API.

 **What are you waiting for?
 Explore, share, and sip with Will You Be My Boba!**